-Section 4.
+Section 5.
 Statement of Financial Affairs.

-Each commissioner shall file with the Washington State Public Disclosure Commission a copy of a Statement of Financial Affairs prepared in satisfaction of the requirements of RCW42.17A.235 and RCW 42.17A.240, which shall be available for public inspection upon written request.
+On or before April 15 of each year, or within fourteen (14) days of taking the oath of office, each portEach commissioner shall file with the Washington State Public Disclosure Commission a copy of a Statement of Financial Affairs prepared in satisfaction of the requirements of RCW42.17A.235 and RCW 42.1717A.240-241, which shall be available for public inspection upon written request.

-Section 5.
+Section 65.
 Acceptance of Gifts.